ZhengHongming888/llm-d/docs/monitoring/README.md

 ### Helmfile Integration

-All [llm-d guides](../../guides/README.md) include the option to enable Prometheus PodMonitor creation for scraping vLLM metrics and ServiceMonitor creation for scraping EPP (Endpoint Picker) metrics.
-With guided examples, monitoring is enabled by default.
+All [llm-d guides](../../guides/README.md) have monitoring enabled by default, supporting multiple monitoring stacks depending on the environment.
+We provide out of box monitoring configurations for scraping the [Endpoint Picker (EPP)](https://github.com/kubernetes-sigs/gateway-api-inference-extension/tree/main/docs/proposals/004-endpoint-picker-protocol) metrics, and vLLM metrics.

+See the vLLM Metrics and EPP Metrics sections below for how to further config or disable monitoring.

 If running on GKE, monitoring is also enabled by default and is set with `provider.name=gke`.
 When _not_ on GKE, Prometheus custom resources must exist in the cluster.
 Ensure this matches your environment and if not, set `enabled=false` in `[prefill,decode].monitoring.podmonitor` and `prometheus=false` in `inferenceExtension.monitoring` values sections as listed below.